What Is Relief Sculpture? Techniques and Types

 Raised Sculpture Making on Flat and Vertical Surfaces

-The Historical Journey of Relief Art
+History and Origins of Relief Art

-What are the Types of Relief?
+What Are the Types of Relief?

-Materials and Techniques Used
+Materials and Techniques Used in Relief Making

 Date Added: | Last Updated: